 Non-comitancies based on paretic EOMs are traditionally considered clinically significant only when they exceed a 5^ difference in various positions of gaze.
 But it’s the subtle differences, typically less than 5^, that interest us here.
-And that is my contention that the Three Step maneuver I described in Parts 1 and 2 best tease that out in real space.
+And that is my contention that the Three Step maneuver I described in Part 1 and Part 2 best tease that out in real space.

 Let’s presume the patient shows a subtle vertical phoria in primary gaze, and tests positive for diplopia on the Worth 4 Dot only in down gaze but not in primary or upgaze.
 We then isolate a horizontal line at distance and look at the vertical vergence range.